 “We would definitely like to have more kids down the line.
 With there being five adults in the household, we should probably have more than one kid.”

-And Tory looks forward to the whole setup growing in popularity:
+And Tory looks forward to the paradigm growing in popularity:

 “I’ve been called a ho more than once.
 Maybe in our future, we might see it become a common thing where people don’t bat an eye on it anymore at all.
 One can hope.”